CONDO-HOTELS Phase 2

 Many investors are drawn to phase 2 properties for several reasons:

-- Full revenue statements are available to Buyers.
-Nothing missing.
+• With the big hotel names, detailed revenue statements are available to Buyers.

-- Financial checks and balances by management company’s HQ.
+• Financial checks and balances by the management company’s HQ.

-- The Buyer has several options for investments.
+• The Buyer already has several options for investments.

 Read the Investment page to see the financial analysis on phase 2 property.
 This should help you determine if this product is for you.